awantoch/beemflow/README.md

 BeemFlow is a **workflow protocol, runtime, and global tool registry** for the age of LLM co-workers.
 Write a single YAML file → run it locally, over REST, or through the Model Context Protocol (MCP).
 The same spec powers the BeemFlow agency, SaaS, and acquisition flywheel—now you can build on it too.

-📖 **[Read the Comprehensive Guide](./docs/BEEMFLOW.md)** — The exhaustive, LLM-ingestible reference for BeemFlow, suitable for training, implementation, and integration by AI agents and developers worldwide.

 ---

 ## Table of Contents